zed-industries/zed/docs/src/assistant/configuration.md

 }
 ```

 You must provide the model's Context Window in the `max_tokens` parameter, this can be found [OpenAI Model Docs](https://platform.openai.com/docs/models).
-OpenAI `o1` models must also be `max_completion_tokens` as well.
+OpenAI `o1` models should set `max_completion_tokens` as well to avoid incurring high reasoning token costs.
 Custom models will be listed in the model dropdown in the assistant panel.

 ### Advanced configuration {#advanced-configuration}